 To more effectively achieve that goal, hospice care providers assemble a team that handles the case.
 This team includes:

 These personnel work closely with the patient’s doctor to develop the necessary care program.
 They also help educate family members on the ways to help their loved ones and ensure their comfort.

 When entering into hospice care, the patient and their family need to have a thorough talk about the subject.
 The former should read through reliable information to know what to expect of the program.
 From there, they should take into account what their family knows.

 It is also important for both sides to discuss their concerns.
 The former needs to make their wishes clear.
 On the other hand, family members should be aware of their responsibilities while the patient goes under hospice care.

 Finally, it is important to talk about future goals.
-Here, patients need to stress that going into hospice care is not about giving up.
+Here, caregivers need to stress that going into hospice care for cancer patients is not about giving up.
 Rather, it is about giving hope to those they will leave behind.
 These will help put them at ease and help them fulfill the patient’s wishes.